 What is Spelt Bread?
 A Whole Grain Bread

 Spelt today is still much like it was thousands of years ago.
 Because spelt was not modified over the years, it also naturally varies quite a bit more than wheat.
 Common wheat is consistent because most wheat comes from the same genetic line.
-Spelt, however, varies based on where and how it is grown.
+Spelt, however, varies based on how it is grown and the geographic location in which it was grown.

 Most breads are made out of wheat flour.
 Spelt bread is made out of spelt flour instead of wheat flour.
 Depending on the recipe, spelt breads can contain 100% spelt flour or a blend of spelt and wheat flours.
 So, spelt bread is kind of like rye bread or oat grain bread in that it contains a grain flour that is something other than wheat.